Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Every one of us is different, and some of us require more healing than others.
 So time as a factor should not matter.
 As you progress in your meditation, a lot of things are going to change for you.

-I started viewing meditation merely as a tool to help me with the ideas I had formed in my head.
+I viewed meditation merely as a tool to help me with the ideas I had formed in my head.

-I was unaware of the fact that it was my ego that was at play.
+I was unaware of the fact that it was my ego that was playing games.
 It kept telling me what’s good and what’s bad.
-My whole perception of spiritual development was distorted, and I was a bit delusional at that time.
+I could see how it distorted my whole approach to spiritual development and how I was becoming delusional fantasizing about attaining enlightenment.

 Over time my mind started becoming more and more clear.
 I started self-observation.
-Questions like ”Who am I?”, “Why am I here?”, “What is the truth?” started popping up in my conscious mind, and I started my quest for mindfulness.
+Questions like ”Who am I?”, “Why am I here?”, “What is the truth?” started popping up, and I started my quest for mindfulness.

 And as my consciousness started expanding, my ego started reducing.
 I started seeing things as they are.
-My eagerness to explore life and its meaning was intensified, and my desire for material possessions started diminishing.
+It intensified my eagerness to explore life and its meaning, and my desire for material possessions started diminishing.

 At a certain point in time, I felt a feeling of bliss (for the lack of my knowledge to use the correct word, I’ll refer to it as bliss) overcoming all over me, and it hasn’t left ever since.

 Yes, I do occasionally have bad days.
-I do get upset at times, and many times, I still do experience some of those negative emotions.
+I do get upset at times, and I still do experience some of those negative emotions many times.
 But the difference is that now I don’t allow them to overpower me.
-And as a result, I feel more happy and joyful.
+And as a result, I feel happier.

-I have been meditating for the past five years, and I feel that my quest for achieving higher consciousness has just begun.
+I have been meditating for the past few years, and I feel that my quest for achieving higher consciousness has just begun.